christiansenger/cecco/README.md

-# ecc
+# C++ECCO
-Header-only library for error control coding (ECC) simulations and experiments.
-Can deal with arbitrary finite fields and complex field relationships.
+C++ Error Control Coding Orrery: a header-only library for ECC simulations and experiments, modeling complete coding systems across arbitrary finite fields and complex inter-field relationships

 Check the the demos folder to get started.
 Detailed Doxygen documentation is available <a href="https://christiansenger.github.io/ecc/">here</a>.